-Hire cars were the obvious choice back in the day, as long as you were going to avoid drinking.
-With All casinos having Large indoor parking lots you could just hop between hotels and remain in Air conditioning all the way.
+Hire cars was the obvious choice back in the day, as long as you were going to avoid drinking.
+All casinos have Large indoor parking lots and you could just hop between hotels and remain in Air conditioning all the way.
 Better still tip the Valet and walk right in the front door!

-Unfortunately during 2016 MGM Properties decided to introduce Parking charges for their parking lots and valet Services.
+Unfortunately during the 2016 season, MGM Properties decided to introduce Parking charges for their parking lots and valet Services.
 Closely followed by CEP ( Caesars Entertainment Properties).
-Thus in one foul swoop, the majority of properties on the strip now had paid parking.
-While MGM and CEP back balances bulged.
+Thus in one fell swoop, the majority of properties on the strip now had paid parking.
+While MGM and CEP’s bank balances bulged.

-Of course, if you are going to hire a car anyway as you want to get out of the city you will still have to pay even though you are a guest.
+Of course, if you are going to hire a car anyway, as you want to get out of the city, you will still have to pay even though you are a guest.
 However, it does mean your parking is transferable between properties of the same brand.
-So if you are staying at an MGM Parking you can transfer between Properties for no extra charge.
+So if you are staying at an MGM property, you can transfer between Properties for no extra charge.
 And the same is true at CEP.
 Small conciliation really!

-The first question you should ask is can we walk it.
-Despite the distances, we find most of the journeys we need to make we can just hoof it.
-Often we are there before we have really thought about it and to be honest walking the strip is always a highlight of our trips!
+Whenever you need to get somewhere the first question you should ask is can we walk it?
+Despite the distances, we find most of the journeys we need to make, we can just hoof it.
+Often we are there before we have really thought about it and to be honest, walking the strip is always a highlight of our trips!

-This is in large parts dependent on where you are staying.
-Central hotels offer more opportunities to just walk it than the hotels at the ends or off the strip.
-Mandalay Bay, for instance, is really quite far from everything but Caesar’s Palace and Bellagio, for instance, are slap bang in the middle.
+This is in large part dependent on where you are staying.
+Central hotels offer more opportunities to just walk it, than the hotels at the far ends or just off, the Strip.
+Mandalay Bay, for instance, is really quite far from everything, While Caesar’s Palace and The Bellagio, for instance, are slap bang in the middle.

-Your next best bet for getting about when the trip is just too far is “the Deuce”.
+The next cheapest option for getting about when the trip is just too far is “the Deuce”.
 The Deuce runs the length of the strip stopping at all the major hotels and casinos.
-The buses are air-conditioned and run 24hours a day, albeit on a reduced schedule overnight.
+The buses are air-conditioned and run 24 hours a day, albeit on a reduced schedule overnight.

 Buses should arrive around every 15mins but this can alter during heavy traffic.
 But they are very frequent.
 The service is reduced after midnight but only to 20min frequency so still only a short wait.

 Fares are $6 for a 2-hour trip (unlimited rides) or $8 for a 24hr pass. a 3-day pass is only $20.
 2 and 24hr passes can be purchased on the bus (exact change) or at the ticket machines at most bus stations.
-3-day passes can only be purchased at select ticket machines but MOST of the stop now have these.
-Check the Route map for a red “tvm” symbol next to your stop for the 3-day pass vending machines, if it’s black you will only be able to get a 2/24hr pass. and if there is no symbol then you will need to pay on the bus.
+Check the Route map for a “tvm” symbol next to your stop to see if there is a vending machine available.
+If there is no symbol then you will need to pay on the bus.

-The deuce can be used o access the Airport as well, more info on that below.
+The deuce can be used to access the Airport as well, more info on that below.

-Back in the Day when Mono Rails were the future Vegas was cutting edge with this futuristic mode of transport whisking you between different hotels.
-However, we feel that future has been and gone.
+Back in the Day when Mono Rails were the future, Vegas was cutting edge with this futuristic mode of transport whisking you between different hotels.
+However, we feel, that future has been and gone.
 Monorails are far from the travel of the future and this one, in particular, is pretty useless.
-Situated at the back of the hotels It can mean quite a hike added on each end of the trip if you are going to a hotel the other side of the strip.
-It’s only services a select number of hotels.
-It’s quite fun for a novelty but we would always choose the Deuce.
+Situated at the back of the hotels It can mean quite a hike added on each end of each trip.
+If you are going to a hotel on the other side of the strip it really is a long slog.
+The Route does not even cover the whole strip and It only services a select number of hotels.
+It’s quite fun for a novelty but we would always choose the Deuce or Ride-Sharing Apps!